 According to the U.S. Department of Labor’s trust fund status posting, Connecticut has paid off the balance of its Title XII loan.
 The payoff should impact employers in Connecticut seeing a reduction in the 2016 FUTA tax rate down to the normal 0.6%.

 The FUTA revenue from 2015 was higher than expected, while the state unemployment compensation benefit payout was lower than expected.
-The official release from Connecticut is anticipated to verify the pay off and impact on 2016 FUTA tax rate.
+The official release from Connecticut is anticipated to verify the payoff and impact on the 2016 FUTA tax rate.
 The US DOL update on the website for Connecticut UI Trust Fund Loan balances shows no balance for this state.Find out how the total number of states carrying federal UI loan debt has evolved, resulting in significantly improved State Unemployment Insurance Trust Fund Health.

 Trust Fund Loans